-The strength, completeness, and clarity of the information in the State/Territory ADAP Profile for Fiscal Years 2016 and 2017 that demonstrates the need for additional resources/ funds.
+The strength, completeness, and clarity of the information in the State/Territory ADAP Profile for Fiscal Years 2017 and 2018.

 Factors Affecting the State ADAP Capacity to Meet Need (10 points)

 The strength and clarity of the demonstrated need for additional resources to prevent, reduce, or eliminate a waiting list and clarity as to why the ADAP is unable to meet the need with existing resources; and the strength of the data provided to support the narrative description.